 Contributed articles to (PRSA) Strategies & Tactics, PRWeek, PR News, PR Daily, Bulldog Reporter and O'Dwyer's.
 The director of the PRSA's national board called Adam's writing, "a master class in creative PR…awe inspiring…what Top of Your Game looks like."

 Mentored dozens of professionals who have gone on to drive change at some of the best agencies in the country, including Crispin Porter + Bogusky, Droga5, J. Walter Thompson Worldwide, Racepoint Global, Weber Shandwick, FleishmanHillard, Cone and Ketchum – and media companies like VICE, AMC and WBUR.

-Four Silver Anvil Awards from the Public Relations Society of America, including Marketing for Consumer Products: Packaged Goods and Marketing for Consumer Products: Food and Beverage
+Four Silver Anvil Awards and three Awards of Excellence from the Public Relations Society of America, including Marketing for Consumer Products: Packaged Goods and Marketing for Consumer Products: Food and Beverage

 Two PRWeek Awards, including Best in Creative Excellence and Best in Arts, Entertainment, Sports and Media

 Two Innovation & Insights SABRE Awards from The Holmes Report for Brand Content & Creativity and Innovation Excellence

 Two Content Marketing Institute Awards, including Most Innovative Content Distribution Strategy

 Two American Business Gold Awards for Communications Executive and PR Innovation of the Year

 Holmes Report Most Innovative Marketing Communications Professional honoree

 PR News PR Professional of the Year honoree